 You might also be interested in:

 I’m working on writing more about gifted girls.
-Meanwhile, here is my personal story that I think captures some gifted girl (and boy) experiences:
+Meanwhile, here is my personal story that I think captures other gifted-girl (and boy) experiences: